jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/acf-gravityforms-add-on/readme.txt

 === Advanced Custom Fields: Gravity Forms Add-on ===
-Contributors: DannyvanHolten, markhowellsmead
+Contributors: markhowellsmead, dannyvanholten
-Tags: gravityforms, gravity form, forms, form, acf, advanced custom fields, fields, custom fields, sayhellogmbh Requires at least: 4.6
+Tags: gravity forms, form, acf, advanced custom fields, sayhellogmbh Requires at least: 4.6
-Tested up to: 6.1
+Tested up to: 6.5.3
-Stable tag: 1.3.5
+Stable tag: 1.3.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Provides an Advanced Custom Field which allows a WordPress editorial user or administrator to select a Gravity Form as part of a field group configuration.
+Provides an Advanced Custom Field which allows a WordPress user to select a Gravity Form as part of a field group configuration.

 == Description ==

 Provides an Advanced Custom Field which allows a WordPress editorial user or administrator to select a Gravity Form as part of a field group configuration.

+**This plugin does not have any effect on the frontend of the website.
+It does not output the form, nor does it modify the output of existing forms.
+The plugin only adds a custom ACF field type for use in an ACF field group.**

-Full documentation can be found in the [plugin's GitHub Repository](https://github.com/DannyvanHolten/acf-gravityforms-add-on).
+Full documentation can be found in the [plugin's GitHub Repository](https://github.com/SayHelloGmbH/acf-gravityforms-add-on/).

 == Installation ==